RockefellerArchiveCenter/dm-transfer-workflow/transfer/kryoflux.rst

 4. Since KryoFlux has already been installed, you should see the KryoFlux driver in the list

-5. Open the commpand prompt and cd to the DTC folder.
+5. Open the command prompt and cd to the DTC folder.
 Run "dtc -c2"

 KryoFlux GUI does not run when “Start” is selected
 --------------------------------------------------